Frank C. Walker: Biography

-Frank Walker was born in Plymouth, Pennsylvania, the son of David Walker, a grocer, and his wife, Ellen Comerford, but moved with his family to Montana when he was four years old.
-He attended Gonzaga University in Spokane, Washington for three years and earned a law degree from Notre Dame in 1909.
+Frank Walker was born in Plymouth, Pennsylvania, the son of David Walker (1848–1902), a grocer, and his wife, Ellen Comerford (1851–1916).
+His father moved his family to Montana about 1890, where he became the foreman of the Butte City Copper Mine.
+He died in 1902 of tuberculosis.

+Frank Walker attended Gonzaga University in Spokane, Washington for three years and earned a law degree from Notre Dame in 1909.
 He then joined his older brother Thomas in a law practice in Butte, Montana.
 In 1913, he was elected to a term as a Montana state representative.

 During World War I, Walker volunteered for the U.S. Army.
 He became a first lieutenant and saw action on the Western Front.
 After the war, he returned to his law practice.

-He married Hallie Boucher in November 1914 and they had two children (Thomas and Laura).
+He married Hallie Victoria Boucher (1892–1969) at Butte on November 11, 1914.
+They had two children, Thomas and Laura.

-In 1925, he moved to New York City, where he became manager and general counsel of Comerford Theatres, a chain of movie theaters owned by his uncle Michael Comerford.
+In 1925, he moved to New York City to become manager and general counsel of Comerford Theatres, a chain of movie theaters owned by his uncle Michael E. Comerford.
 For a time he was the pro-bono legal advisor to the Motion Picture Theater Owners of America, a trade organization.

 In New York, Walker expanded his political activities, and became an early supporter of Franklin D. Roosevelt.
-In 1931, he co-founded the Roosevelt for President Society.
-He served as Treasurer of the Democratic National Committee (DNC) from 1932 to 1934.
+In 1931, he co-founded the Roosevelt for President Society, and from 1932 to 1934, served as Treasurer of the Democratic National Committee (DNC).
 Until Roosevelt's death, Walker was one of his closest advisers.